Frequently Asked Questions about Weight Loss Surgery

 Q. Are these procedures reversible?
 What if I find I just can't adjust to eating this way?

-A. While weight loss surgery is reversible as a last resort, these are serious procedures that carry some real risk and must be thought of as permanent.
+While some weight loss surgeries are reversible as a last resort — the band can usually be removed and bypass can be reconnected to restore continuity — these are serious procedures that carry some real risk and must be thought of as permanent.

 Before any patient is approved for surgery, they must be ready to make a commitment to this new way of eating and exercise.
-In our program at Beth Israel Deaconess Medical Center, all patients work with a bariatrician, dietitian, nurse and social worker in addition to a surgeon to ensure you are ready medically and mentally for a lifestyle change.
-We also have exercise physiologists who can help you become more physically fit.
+In an experienced and accredited weight loss surgery center, like the one at BIDMC, all patients work with a nutritionist, exercise physiologist, psychologist, and social worker in addition to a surgeon to ensure they are ready mentally as well as physically for this change.

 Q. When will I be able to go back to work?

-A. With laparoscopic bypass or band procedures, most patients return to work within two to three weeks, depending on the type of work you do.
+With laparoscopic bypass, band or sleeve procedures, most patients return to work within two to three weeks, depending on the type of work you do.
 Recovery with traditional gastric bypass is typically longer.

 Q. How much does the procedure cost and will my insurance cover it?

-A. The procedure costs between $25,000 and $30,000.
-Most insurance plans do cover most or all of the cost for those patients who are appropriate candidates for the procedure.
+The procedure costs between $25,000 and $30,000.
+Most insurance plans do cover most of the cost for those patients who are appropriate candidates for the procedure.
 Patients should check with their insurer to find out more.

 Q. What should I consider when selecting a weight loss surgeon/surgery program?

-The Executive Report of the Betsy Lehman Expert Panel on Weight Loss Surgery, Commonwealth of Massachusetts, 2004.
+*Complication rates from The Executive Report of the Betsy Lehman Center expert panel on weight loss surgery, Commonwealth of Massachusetts, 2004.